Updated: January 13, 2023

-Building a CSV/Spreadsheet importer is not an easy task.
-Aside from the development time and resources it takes to create it, there are many potential pitfalls that can make your CSV importer an unpleasant experience for a new visitor to your service or site.
-In this article, we will cover a few of the common mistakes.
+Building a CSV importer is not an easy task.
+Aside from the development time and resources that it takes to create it a streamlined CSV import experience, there are many potential pitfalls that can make your CSV importer an unpleasant experience for a new visitor to your service or site.
+In this article, we will cover a few of the common mistakes that organizations make when they attempt to build their own CSV import experience.

-Your customer’s data is rarely in a format that matches yours, and when building your CSV importer, the goal is to make it as easy as possible to successfully upload their data into your system.
-Some attempt to achieve this by enforcing strict guidelines and matching requirements, therefore ensuring that if guidance is followed, the import is successful.
-However, this approach often negates the purpose of the CSV importer, as the customer performing the import has to essentially re-format/rewrite their CSV or spreadsheet to match the requirements of the system.
-However, the point of a strong CSV importer is that the user should not have to make significant changes to their file to succeed.
+This approach often negates the purpose of the CSV importer, as the customer performing the CSV import has to essentially re-format or rewrite their CSV files to match the requirements of the template provided.
+The point of a well-built CSV importer is that the user should not have to make significant changes to their file to succeed.

-As we mentioned, there will always be data manipulation required to make the data fit the target site or system.
-If it is unclear what changes are required, the import is almost guaranteed to fail.
-There are any number of questions that must be answered so the client achieves success on your system.
+Data manipulation is always required to make imported data fit a target site or system.
+If it is unclear to an end user what changes they need to make to their data in order to make it confirm to the schema of the target system, the data import is almost guaranteed to fail.
+There are any number of questions that must be answered so that data imports can be successful within your system.

 These questions and more must be answered for the customer to succeed.
-If the guidance provided is unclear, inaccurate, or inadequate, believe me, your organization will hear about it.
+If the guidance provided is unclear, inaccurate, or inadequate, your organization will hear about it.

-One of the most common issues seen in in-house CSV importers today is the lack of guidance provided by error messages when a problem occurs.
-Many importers are not equipped to tell the user what the issue is, or if it does, where the problem lies.
+One of the most common issues seen with in-house CSV importers today is the lack of guidance or the accuracy of error messages when a problem occurs.
+Many CSV importers are not equipped to tell the user what the issue is, or if it does, where the problem lies.
 Take for example this example from thirtybees.com’s forum pages.

 As you can see, the error message produced does not offer much in the way of explanation.
-The import stops, and the user is essentially left to guess at the issue, and comb through the CSV or Excel file for potential problems.
+The data import stops, and the user is essentially left to guess at the issue and comb through the CSV or Excel file for potential problems.

-A similar example is found in JIRA/Confluence.
-In this one, we see the same vague error message, as well as an implication that the data may be in an unstable state.
+A similar example to the one above is found in JIRA/Confluence.
+In this one, we see the same vague error message, as well as an implication that the uploaded data may be in an unstable state.
 This sort of error message is frightening to the user.
-Was the data lost or corrupted in the upload process?
-If you got this error, would you want to risk spending an hour or two combing through your data, combing through documentation for clues as to the issue, only to worry that the importer might corrupt the results again?
+Was the uploaded data lost or corrupted in the upload process?
+If you got this error, would you want to risk spending an hour or two combing through your data, combing through the documentation for clues as to the issue, only to worry that the importer might corrupt the results again?

 Note: This issue is not typically a corruption issue, but the error message does not make this clear.
 There might be very little wrong with the data imported, but the user might believe he/she has to start over.)

-No matter what the issue is, ill-defined error messages once again puts the onus on the user to troubleshoot the issue, leading to a poor user experience.
+No matter what the issue is, ill-defined error messages once again put the onus on the user to troubleshoot the issue, leading to a poor user experience.